-I already discussed about the Italian corporate criminal liability regime for gambling operators in this blog post.
-But the scenario might become even more relevant as a consequence of a law proposal to be discussed by the Senate in the coming days.
-But here is a bit of background on the current regime and the change that might be introduced soon.
+I already discussed the Italian corporate criminal liability regime for gambling and betting operators and providers in this blog post.
+And the scenario has now become even more relevant as a consequence of a law recently approved.
+But, here is a bit of background on the current regime and the introduced change.

-Italian law provides a regime of corporate criminal liability and sanctions in the event that the directors/managers/employees commit certain types of crimes in the interest of, and or to the advantage of, their companies (or group companies).
-In this context, the activity of gambling operators that
+Italian law provides a regime of corporate criminal liability and sanctions applicable to companies if the directors, managers, and employees commit certain types of crimes in the interest of, and or to the advantage of, their companies (or group companies).

 - corruption and bribery,